 2. Hero embarks on the mission and finds much difficulty

-3. Hero overcomes through great sacrifice, sucessfully completing his mission
+3. Hero overcomes through great sacrifice, successfully completing his mission

 E. Star Wars

 1. Luke learns of the force

 2. Luke fights against the dark side of the force